Rajan Zed has criticized Coldplay's music-video featuring Beyoncé titled Hymn For The Weekend , claiming it trivializes Hinduism.

 Ofcom Decision: Breach of Rule 2.3

-in question was Dwarf shortage .
+The joke in question was Dwarf shortage .
 He then made the statement: If you're a dwarf and you're offended by that: Grow up!
-We considered that, as both the joke and the follow up statement attempted to derive humour from dwarfism (a medical
+We considered that, as both the joke and the follow up statement attempted to derive humour from dwarfism

-to adhere to, and feels this joke was inappropriate in light of that .
-We also noted that the BBC would be amending the letter that guests are asked to sign prior to appearing on the One Show to make clear they should refrain from making jokes at
+would like to adhere to, and feels this joke was inappropriate in light of that .
+We also noted that the BBC would be amending the letter that guests are asked to sign prior to appearing on the One Show to make clear they should refrain from

 Offsite Comment: Should anything be 'beyond a joke ?'